-This site and my books reside on a foundation of critically thoughtful communication.
+These books reside on a foundation of critically thoughtful communication.
 This is communication that consistently incorporates the principles of critical thinking and best supports the ethical, accurate transfer of information.

-- (B) Biases — Examine all biases you or the sources might have surrounding the communicated information or question at hand.
+- B) Biases — Examine all biases you or the sources might have surrounding the communicated information or question at hand.

-- (A) Assumptions — Examine all assumptions you or the sources might have surrounding the communicated information or question at hand.
+- A) Assumptions — Examine all assumptions you or the sources might have surrounding the communicated information or question at hand.

-- (T) Truth — Maintain a commitment to truth and honesty, and consider the level of this commitment for each communication or information source.
+- T) Truth — Maintain a commitment to truth and honesty, and consider the level of this commitment for each communication or information source.

-- (R) Response — Carefully draw a conclusion and formulate a response.
+- R) Response — Carefully draw a conclusion and formulate a response.
 And always remember that this might require modification based upon new analysis, new communication, or new information-source evaluation.

 IBATR is the Holy Grail of successful communication.
 Granted, perfection is not possible.
 But applying one’s best intentions is possible.
 Applied IBATR best intentions means that we try to follow the steps to the best of our ability.
-And the last one, Step “R,” always allows for the reexamination of information, methods, and motives.
+And the last one, Step “R,” always allows for the reexamination of information, sources, and personal motives.

 Ahh, critical thinking — it’s not just for Supreme Court justices anymore.
 Consult your favorite internet search engine and you’ll find many definitions.
 I like this hybrid: “the careful, deliberate, skilled, active interpretation and evaluation of (the veracity, bias, and fairness of) observations, communications, information, and argumentation.”
 (Fisher, Alec & Scriven, Michael; Critical Thinking: Its Definition and Assessment; 1997.)
 (Moore, Brooke Noel & Parker, Richard; Critical Thinking; 2007.)